 Starwood Preferred Guest® Credit Card from American Express

-Limited Time Offer: Earn up to 35,000 Bonus Starpoints!
-This has been my favorite points card for well over ten years now, I used to use it for all purchases.
-However, I now use my Sapphire Preferred for dining and non SPG travel purchases (2x points).
+This has been my favorite points card for 15 years now, I used to use it for all purchases prior to the Chase Sapphire Preferred / Reserve.
 I’ve had this card since 2002 and love it for hotel redemptions and airline transfers.
-In my opinion Starwood has some of the nicest properties in the world (Westin, W, St. Regis, Luxury Collection, Sheraton, etc.) and earning points in their program allows you to stay at hotels that might otherwise cost up to $600 per night.
+In my opinion Starwood has some of the nicest properties in the world (St. Regis, Westin, W, Luxury Collection, Sheraton, etc.) and earning points in their program allows you to stay at hotels that might otherwise cost up to $600 per night.
 Only interested in airline miles?
 Did you know that with the SPG AMEX card you can actually earn more miles than you would with most airline cards?
 You’ll enjoy a 5,000 Starpoint bonus when you transfer 20,000 Starpoints to miles on more than 30 airline partners.
 For every $1 you spend you’re essentially earning 1.25 miles with this bonus, better than the 1 to 1 rate offered by most airline cards.
-The current limited time offer is: $0 first year and $95 after, 25,000 Starpoints points after spending $3000 within 3 months and an extra 10,000 bonus Starpoints after you make an additional $2,000 in purchases within the first 6 months.
+The current offer is: $0 annual fee for the first year and $95 after, 25,000 Starpoints points after spending $3000 within 3 months.
 You’ll earn 2 starpoints for every $1 spent at Starwood and Marriott hotels and 1 starpoint for every $ spent anywhere else.
 This is one card where I actually pay the annual fee each year.
-I also like the extended warranty benefit with this card, 90 day purchase protection, built-in rental car insurance, price match protection, and the new AMEX return protection benefit.
+I also like the extended warranty benefit with this card, 90 day purchase protection, built-in rental car insurance, price match protection, and the return protection benefit.
 You can see full details for this card and all the benefits here.

 - Earn 25,000 bonus Starpoints® after you use your new Card to make $3,000 in purchases within the first 3 months.